 Metabolism is the sum total of chemical reactions taking place in the cells of the living organisms.
-All metabolic changes take place in multiple reactions and follow a particular pathway called the metabolic pathway.
-This metabolic pathway includes series of reactions which involve both breaking and making of biomolecules.
+All metabolic changes that take place are in multiple reactions and follow a particular pathway called the metabolic pathway.
+This metabolic pathway includes a series of reactions which involve both breaking and making of biomolecules.
 In other words, metabolism results in either complex compounds, being formed from simple molecules or simple micromolecules, being formed from complex molecules.

-Metabolic Basis for Living
+Metabolic Basis For Living

 The metabolic pathway in which a complex molecule is produced from simple molecules is called an anabolic pathway.
 Since it involves the synthesis of metabolites, it is also known as the biosynthetic pathway.

-Anabolism takes place at the expense of energy i.e., anabolic pathways need energy input and consume energy.
+Anabolism takes place at the expense of energy, i.e., anabolic pathways need energy input and consume energy.
 Catabolism liberates energy.
 Energy is released when glucose is converted to lactic acid.
 In living organisms, the liberated energy packs are stored and reserved for later use.
 Living systems use this stored energy for making new bonds (anabolism), mechanical work and other purposes in the form of adenosine triphosphate (ATP).

-Metabolism & The Living State
+Metabolism and The Living State

 Within an organism, the concentration of one biomolecule may be more or less than the concentration of another biomolecule.
 And this non-equilibrium state of metabolites keeps them in a steady state.
 As they say, ‘systems at equilibrium cannot perform work’.
 A living system can never be in equilibrium as they are continuously undergoing metabolism; energy is released and used continuously.
 Metabolism helps to maintain a non-equilibrium steady-state in organisms and thus, they are in living state.
-We can conclude that to be in living state, it is important to be in a non-equilibrium state.
+We can conclude that to be in a living state, it is important to be in a non-equilibrium state.